PUBLISHED March 10th, 2020 12:05 am | UPDATED April 7th, 2020 05:44 pm

-When you walk down South Beach Avenue, the F&B enclave still mostly unheard of even to Singaporeans, you might stumble across a curious bunch of satisfied patrons with puffed out tummies towards the end of the stretch, a silly grin on their faces.
-It’s likely that they, like us, just engaged in feasting at Beach Road Kitchen, the primary dining room at the freshly-minted JW Marriott Hotel.
+When you walk down South Beach Avenue in the City Hall vicinity, you might stumble across a curious bunch of satisfied patrons with puffed out tummies towards the end of the stretch.
+It’s likely that they, like us, recently engaged in feasting at Beach Road Kitchen, the primary dining room at the JW Marriott Hotel.

 Beyond the unassuming entrance and tinted glass walls that allow natural lighting to flood in, Beach Road Kitchen might just be the most gorgeous buffet restaurant in the city yet.
 Rocking an uninhibited elegance with a bold palette of brass, black wood, and white marble, you’ll find an equally appealing spread on Sundays, though we reckon it’s the same on other days too.

 The all-you-can-eat is still priced at S$118++ per person – it hasn’t increased since our last official visit two years ago – but there have been some changes that we think are for the better.
 For one, the dedicated seafood-on-ice bar set up in the middle of the dining space means crustacean lovers have more elbow room to pick out their favourite snow crab legs, lobsters, crayfish, and several types of shellfish.
 For most part, the seafood at Beach Road Kitchen has plum and juicy flesh that pulls clean out of the shell.

 The special temperature controlled room that used to house the seafood now sees the glorious cheese and charcuterie alongside freshly shucked French oysters with ‘liquor’ still intact, and a huge range of antipasti (including Asian cold plates like Thai spicy seafood salad and century egg with cold tofu).
 Whether you take your cheese with the savoury or the sweet, you’d appreciate the different types of honey and crackers to go with it.